 He also has parlayed his involvement in MANRRS where he currently serves as vice president for the region to learn more about agribusiness by meeting representatives of the region’s agricultural companies.

 He received and the other awardees received their awards from Kayode Laro, Nigeria’s current consul general based in Atlanta, who since his assuming the post has promoted the strengthening of agricultural ties between the Southeast and his country.

-Other recipients of the awards were Dr. Ali Garba, 1st vice president of Morgan Stanley Wealth Management, who traveled from Milwaukee, Wisc., to accept his award.
+Other recipients of the awards were Dr. Ali Garba, who traveled from Milwaukee, Wis., to accept his award.
 In his acceptance remarks, he said that he agreed with the proposed festival providing an opportunity for Nigerians to display the breadth of their culture.

 In addition to having a prestigious financial career, Dr. Garba has been active as a philanthropist through his Garba Family Foundation Fund, which supports the Diaspora Institute of Nigerian Justice and Accountability.
 He also has backed the Kaduna Institute that provides basic trade skills to unemployed as well as university graduates in the area of information technology and electrical engineering.